Registration is now open

-The Centre for Disability Law and Policy is pleased to a launch a comprehensive training programme on the Assisted Decision Making (Capacity) Act 2015.
-The training will consist of 3 blocks and will run over the course of 5 days.
+The Centre for Disability Law and Policy is pleased to continue the comprehensive training programme on the Assisted Decision Making (Capacity) Act 2015.
+The training will consist of 3 blocks and will run over the course of 5 days from 1st - 5th April.

 Block 2: Applying the Act to Professional Practice (Day 2)